danielmuthama/danielmuthama/README.md

 whom I can learn, discuss and collaborate with in my upcoming projects.
 Here is my progress:

     - 🔭 I’m currently working on: ...A website
     - 🌱 I’m currently learning: ...R language & Apache kafka
-- 👯 I’m looking to collaborate on: ...Node js projects without using frameworks nor dependencies e.g.,hashing
+    - 👯 I’m looking to collaborate on: ...Node js projects
     - 🤔 I’m looking for help with: ...Python Django
     - 💬 Ask me about: ...React and JavaScript

 > My GitHub Stats:
   <details><summary>:zap: My Yearly Contribution && Languages Stats</summary>